in4lio/yupp/doc/README.md

 ### MACROS IN PYTHON

-You need to install [yupp package][package] in order to use the macro processor with Python:

-    python -m pip install yupp

-You may need to specify `--pre` key if you want to install a beta version.

-After that, you can use macro expressions in source code in Python, starting your script with:
+After [yupp package][package] is installed, you can use macro expressions in source code on Python, starting your script with:

     # coding: yupp